rmathew1992/olinjs-5-hw/README.md

   * Don't forget to change the URL endpoint that is in your Facebook App settings from localhost to your Heroku url
   * Add the link [on the Homework sheet](https://docs.google.com/spreadsheet/ccc?key=0AjqGw-pw5UuudFhQSmJhZlRZWEhRTWcwYmxBVld6c1E#gid=6)

+**Note**: It is not a requirement to push any changes over to Facebook at this time, only that you can log in using Facebook and pull down information.
+Though if you want to be adventurous you can do it.

 If you made this in the 90's you'd be a billionare.